BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- hand weapon
+- [Hand Weapon]
 - Horn of Gondor

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Challenge
+- [Heroic Challenge]

 **OPTIONS**

-- Horse: 20 points
+- [Horse] - 20 points
-- Shield: 5 points
+- [Shield] - 5 points

 **SPECIAL RULES**

-- Leader (Citadel Guard)
+- [Leader] (Citadel Guard)

 - **Horn of Gondor** `ACTIVE`

-A war horn, where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
+A [war horn][War Horn], where if Boromir is outnumbered in a Combat, you may ask your opponent to choose one of their models involved, who must take a Courage test.
 If they fail, Boromir wins the Duel roll.

 - **The Banner of Minas Tirith** `PASSIVE`

-A banner with a range of 6".
+A [banner][Banner] with a range of 6".
 If a friendly Gondor Warrior model within range is involved in a Drawn Combat, and the Combat is tied at the Gondor Warriors' Fight value, they will automatically win (unless the enemy has the same special rule).
-Boromir does not suffer a -1 penalty in the Duel roll for carrying a banner.
+Boromir does not suffer a -1 penalty in the Duel roll for carrying a [banner][Banner].

 - **Son of Gondor** `ACTIVE`